-As part of the promise made at baptism to love, pray for, encourage, instruct, and sustain the children at West End Presbyterian church, I will help fulfill that vow by being faithful in my commitment to the children/youth to whom I am responsible.
+I belong to Christ and He belongs to me.
+Because of this basic truth, and as part of the promise made at baptism to love, pray for, encourage, instruct, and sustain the children at West End Presbyterian church, I will help fulfill that vow by being faithful in my commitment to the children/youth to whom I am responsible.
 Believing that God is calling me to serve children or youth in this congregation . . .